 8. How long am I expected to be online?

-Within one month of completing the course, and providing payment has been received, you will be sent CEUs or CTLEs by Teachers College, Columbia University.
+Within one month of completing the course, and providing payment has been received, you will be sent a Clock Hour or CTLE certificate by Teachers College, Columbia University.
 All participants who complete the course will receive a Certificate of Participation for 20 Clock Hours.
 Participants working or residing in New York state who require CTLE certificates must provide the last four digits of their social security number and provide their name exactly as it appears on the TEACH website.

 10. What learning management system will be used?